phaya/a-day-at-the-zoo/README.md

 **Important notes**

 -   Lion's gestation period unit is weeks instead of days, as it appeared on the Zoo's data sheet.
 -   Gestation refers specifically to viviparous animals, although there are non-viviparous species in the dataset.
-In this case, it should be named incubation instead.
+In this case, it should be named as incubation instead.

 Dataset is provided in the same format as the original datasheets.
 Nonetheless, a [cleaned version](/blob/master/data/gestationoffsprings_clean.csv) of the data set is also available.

 To Do
 -----

--   Translate common name to english
+-   Translate common names to english
--   Fix human gestation days to 38 weeks?

 License
 -------